Towards Large Scale Automated Algorithm Design by Integrating Modular Benchmarking Frameworks: Experimental Results

 \paragraph{Comparison of AUC Values by Function} Table~\ref{tab:functions} compares the AUC values of the best out of the four baseline algorithms against that of the elite configuration suggested by \irace{}.
 We observe that, for each of the 19 functions, the elite configurations suggested by \irace{} perform better than the best baseline algorithm.
 We report in Table~\ref{tab:functions} the average values, but the differences between the individual irace runs are very small, less than 2.1\% difference in AUC value between the best and the worst elite configuration for all 19 problems, and less than 1\% performance difference for 9 out of the 19 functions.
 The relative advantage of the \irace{} recommendations over the best baseline algorithms varies between 1\% and 30\%.
 When looking at each of the 15 elite configurations suggested per function, the best relative advantage is 31\% for F17, whereas two of the \irace{} elites performed worse than the best of the four baseline algorithms on function F3.
 For all other functions, all 15 \irace{} elites have a better AUC value than the best of the four baseline algorithms.
 However, although we see a clear advantage of the \irace{} configurations, we should keep in mind that the irace configurations are specifically tuned for each function, whereas the configurations of the four baseline algorithms are identical for all 19 W-model functions.

-Unfortunately, our pipeline does not yet allow to tune a single best solver, \textit{i.e.}, a single configuration which maximized the AUC under the aggregated ECDF curve.
+Unfortunately, our pipeline does not yet allow to tune a single best solver, \textit{i.e.}, a single configuration that maximizes the AUC under the aggregated ECDF curve.
 Adding this functionality is a straightforward extension of our framework, which we plan to address in future work.
-The key challenge in implementing this extension is that \ParadisEO{} does not have the feature to easily reset on the fly the states of solvers between two runs on different problems.
+The key challenge here is that \ParadisEO{} does not have the feature to easily reset on the fly the states of solvers between two runs on different problems.

 \paragraph{Comparison of the Configurations.} Table~\ref{tab:configs} summarizes the best of the 15 elite configurations that were suggested by \irace{} and compares them against the four baseline algorithms.
 Table~\ref{tab:operators-distrib} shows the distribution of operators chosen by the 15 \irace{} runs.
 For the latter, we have chosen problem~17 as an example because we observed here the largest relative gain (see Table~\ref{tab:functions}).
 We have added problem~5 for comparison, because the distribution of operators suggested for it is very distinct from that of problem~17.